-US stocks traded mixed in the morning session on Thursday as investors digested third quarter earnings reports as well as latest economic data.
+US stocks traded mixed on Monday as investors awaited second-quarter earnings reports from some of the largest technology companies as well as major economic data.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)